pxlarai/Pxlar-OS-Engine/README.md

+Got it.
+Keeping it strictly about what your tool does is the right move—it keeps the project focused.
+I've adjusted the process count to "130s" to reflect the script's actual power while keeping the professional layout.

+Here is your fully updated, ready-to-paste README.md:

 🌌 Pxlar Optimizer
 The all-in-one system refinement engine for high-performance Windows environments.

 Pxlar is a modular optimization suite designed to strip away Windows bloat, stabilize frame rates, and minimize network jitter.
-Built and tested on Windows 11 Insider Build 26200, this engine has successfully reduced background processes from 192 down to 104 while gaming.
+Built and tested on Windows 11 Insider Build 26200, this engine is designed to aggressively strip background tasks, successfully bringing process counts down into the 130s for a significantly leaner gaming experience.

 ⚠️ CRITICAL: READ BEFORE RUNNING
 ACCOUNT SECURITY WARNING: This engine disables Windows Hello, PIN Login, and Biometrics to reduce background service latency.